osnr/TabFS/tabfs.md

 ### 2. Install the C filesystem

-First, make sure you `git submodule update --init` to get the `fs/frozen` dependency.

-And make sure you have FUSE and FUSE headers.
+First, make sure you have FUSE and FUSE headers.
 On Linux, for example, `sudo apt install libfuse-dev` or equivalent.
 On macOS, get [FUSE for macOS](https://osxfuse.github.io/).